iot-bridge-repository/iot-bridge-backend/README.md

 FIREBASE_SERVICE_ACCOUNT_KEY → Get the Firebase service account key from Firebase Console.

+**Note:** create firebase folder in root project and put the service account key there.

 #### 3️⃣ Create database

 Create database according to name in DB_NAME.